tomizechsterson/blog/data/blog/projects/godot/tomato-man/01-expectation-management.md

 figure out how to do this in the first place.
 Even the _way_ I write these articles will probably vary for a while.
 So, all that said, this blog will be inconsistent for a time.

+Another note about the blog: I'm going to go ahead and bite the bullet now, and do the upgrade to the latest version of NextJS, with the use of the /app folder instead of the /pages folder.
+This will probably take a little while, since I have to rebuild the projects section, and the newest NextJS went Typescript on me, so that will slow me down (as Typescript is designed to do).
+There's also a handful of other changes that need to be made to get it back to what it is now.

 ---

 That should about do it for expectations.
 Tune in next time, when we will cover the current state of the project (I